 Eating smaller portions at regular intervals throughout the day can also prevent excessive farting.

 Vegan farts are a normal reaction of the body to the increase of plant-based foods in a person's diet, especially for people transitioning from non-vegan diets.

-However, vegan farts can cause discomfort due to their frequency and odor.
+However, vegan farts can cause digestive discomfort due to their frequency and odor.
 Thus, it is important to gradually introduce the body to various plant-based foods before transitioning to a completely vegan diet.